eclipse-embed-cdt/web-jekyll/pages/templates/index.md

 CDT plug-ins also provide several C/C++ project templates, that generate ready to run projects.

-These projects obviously are not full fledged applications, but provide a good starting point for writing such applications.
+These projects obviously are not fully fledged applications, but provide a good starting point for writing such applications.

 One of the main requirements is to build correctly, even if functionality